 - Practice at home.
 If aspects of the appointment are nerve-wracking, walk through the steps ahead of time.
 Younger kids can practice with stuffed animals or dolls.
 You can even practice the steps of getting a shot at home (without using a real needle).
 For example, you can practice rolling their sleeves up, sitting still and breathing, cleaning their arm, giving the arm a little pinch or grab, and then a pretend shot (using your finger).

-- Use relaxation strategies.
+- Use coping tools.
 Deep-breathing techniques or relaxation exercises may help calm your child’s body and give them something to focus on.
 Having “spaghetti arms” (loose and moveable arms like spaghetti noodles) should help shots hurt a little less.
+Bringing bubbles to an appointment can provide a distraction and help them practice breathing out slowly and gently.

 - Give your child some control.
 Do they want the shot in their right or left arm?
 Do they want to hold your hand or give you a hug?
 Do they want to watch a favorite video or listen to music?
 These little things can help them feel like they have more control over what is going to happen.
 You may consider seeing if the vaccine can happen first, rather than at the end of the visit.
 This way it is over and done with rather than your child having to think about it during the entire visit.

 - Give lots of positive attention and offer rewards.
 Praise your child after each successful step.
-It’s okay to give a special prize or reward at the end of the visit, such as a special treat, extra screen time or doing a favorite activity.
+You could even give a sticker after each successful step.
+It’s okay to give a special prize or reward at the end of the visit too, such as a special treat, extra screen time or doing a favorite activity.
 It’s important you give the reward or prize after the appointment.

 - Worrying about doctor’s visits or shots months or weeks before the appointment.